 Misconception #2 The person you are talking too is not in touch with their feelings and would prefer you to be happy to make them comfortable.

-Solution: Remember, depression will cloud your judgment.
+Remember, depression will cloud your judgment.

-Don’t snap or go off on people.
-Let them be who they are and you be who you are.
-Don’t suffer silently but be prepared for the fact that this will make some people uncomfortable due to the unfortunate misconceptions in our society.
+Be prepared for the fact that this will make some people uncomfortable due to the unfortunate misconceptions in our society.
 Just choose a select few who can handle being a shoulder to you while you are recovering.

 Misconception #3 The world is constantly moving at a fast pace and depression is not a problem you can solve fast.